-New York City is a possibility that has some potential.
-Here are some of the reasons why New York City has some potential to be Babylon the Great City:
+Many believe that New York City is a strong candidate to represent Babylon the Great.
+Here are some of the reasons why many view the city as a prime candidate to represent Babylon the Great City:

 - The city is located on the coastline, which would enable merchants to see its smoke if something were to happen to the city (Revelation 18:17-18).